What They Do: Registered nurses provide and coordinate patient care, educate patients and the public about various health conditions.

 Nurses who work in hospitals and nursing care facilities usually work in shifts to provide round-the-clock coverage.
 They may work nights, weekends, and holidays.
 They may be on call, which means that they are on duty and must be available to work on short notice.
 Nurses who work in offices, schools, and other places that do not provide 24-hour care are more likely to have regular business hours.

-Employment of registered nurses is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
-Growth will occur for a number of reasons.
+Employment of registered nurses is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.

 See all nursing jobs.